- Introduction

 37. Employees who are on maternity, paternity, adoption or shared parental leave will be given preference over other employees in the search for suitable alternative vacancies.

-38. Where there is more than one suitable, at-risk applicant for a vacancy, the University reserves the right to introduce a ring-fenced selection process akin to those used in a normal recruitment process, to allow for fair selection of the most suitable applicant.
+38. Where there is more than one suitable, at-risk applicant for a vacancy, the University will use a ring-fenced selection process akin to those used in a normal recruitment process, to allow for fair selection of the most suitable applicant.

 40. The University acknowledges the important role it plays in the provision of support to employees during the redundancy process, and will endeavour to provide that support where possible.
 Consideration may be given to employee requests for further needs, such as training, but this will be assessed on an individual basis.